EGI-Federation/documentation/content/en/users/getting-started/_index.md

 You need to sign up for an account for accessing the EGI services.
-This process is not about creating yet another (username/password) credential but to link your existing existing credential (for example using an eduGAIN IdP) with EGI.
+This process is not about creating yet another (username/password) credential but to link your existing credential (for example using an eduGAIN IdP) with EGI.

 Follow the [sign up process](../check-in/signup/) to get started.